dodoslavn/health_status/README.md

 How it will tell me if it is running?

-In nice and easy to ready table, in CLI.
+In a nice and easy to read table, in CLI.

 How can i run it?